The July 2017 Annual Meeting

-The Walters arrived early and hit the ground running.
-Between meeting with event coordinators, setting up registration tables, organizing activities for the kids, checking on venue amenities for speakers as well as participants, and directing vendor traffic to and from the vendor display ball room, they had their work cut out for them.
+Executive Director Dr. Chuck Walter and his wife, Elsie, arrived early and hit the ground running.
+Between meeting with event coordinators, setting up registration tables, organizing a special kids’ table, checking on venue amenities for speakers as well as participants, and directing vendor traffic to and from the vendor display ball room, they had their work cut out for them.

 Was there anything special for the Fourth of July?

 During the initial setup of the conference in January, the Walters learned that Park City is known for it’s spectacular fourth of July activities.
 They avoided scheduling conference events on the afternoon of the 4th specifically so people could swim in the pool, hike, shop, and head into town for the annual parade extravaganza that typifies Deer Valley celebrations.
 Let me just say, it was SO MUCH FUN.

 Amenities!
 A humongous pool and jacuzzi, cocktails served on two terraces, lovely in-house eateries and a deli, a spa to die for, and high-end boutiques for folks not averse to spending $$$$.

 WSOMS was lucky to secure two presenters so highly regarded in their specialties.

 Stuart Lieblich, DMD, Clinical Prof, U of Connecticut, Avon Oral and Maxillofacial Surgery;

 “Ambulatory Anesthesia: Case -Based Focused Review of Techniques and Complications”